matthewfieger/matthewfieger.github.io/_posts/2014-06-13-meteor-directory.markdown

 	│   └── publish
 	└── tests

 P.S.
 You can easily print a directory tree like the one above using the `tree` command in OSX.
-Install this command with via Homebrew with `brew install tree`.
+Install this command via Homebrew with `brew install tree`.